|

 of her speech, which is used to indulge in sprees of her talented child

+and be proud of him.
 Stairs, banisters, caged doors, stained-glass hatches, cellar-bar, unfinished

 fireplace, monograms and emblems on the ceiling – he would be half way